 - Peel turmeric root and place in honey for at least a year.

-- Freezing turmeric retains the texture, color and flavor.
+- Freezing turmeric retains the texture, colour and flavour.
 However, frozen turmeric is often dried out if not properly packed.

 How To Make Turmeric Powder